 Wandering the bright, winding streets of Portugal’s capital, it is easy to feel inspired by its unpretentious beauty.
-Lisbon is both otherworldly and bursting with reality, both divinely old and sleekly modern.
-It’s no wonder, then, that so many of the world’s most famous writers – such as Pascal Mercier and Robert Wilson – used the city as their muse, bringing it to life within the pages of their books.
+Lisbon is otherworldly and bursting with reality, divinely old and sleekly modern.
+It’s no wonder that so many of the world’s most famous writers – such as Pascal Mercier and Robert Wilson – used the city as their muse, bringing it to life within the pages of their books.

 Lisbon’s literary influence is kept alive today by its vast collection of bookstores and library cafés.
-From tiny, traditional places to the edgier, more modern approach, a good book is always within your reach.
+A good book is always within your reach, from tiny, traditional places to the edgier, more modern approach.
 We’ve selected our top ten of the best, most unique bookstores in Lisbon for you to choose from; so grab a coffee and a Pastel de Nata, and get reading!

 Menina e Moça

 With books lining the shelves and poetry scribbled across the ceiling, this bar is a haven for creatives from all fields, and even includes a small live music area at the back of the venue.
-All the books here are for sale, and the store includes an English language section, too.
+All the books here are for sale, and the store also includes an English language section.